Top Tips for Visiting Charleston: Best Hotels, Attractions, & Restaurants

 The surrounding neighborhood is a lovely place to walk as well, with its quaint neighborhood theatres, stately art galleries, and ebony-colored wrought iron gates offering brief glimpses of lush clandestine gardens with softly gurgling fountains within.

-Don’t miss out on eating at least one breakfast at Toast, located within easy walking distance of the Mills House Hotel.
+Don’t miss out on eating at least one breakfast or brunch at Toast, located within easy walking distance of the Mills House Hotel.
 There may be a waiting line, but the breakfast here is worth the wait.

 I’m fairly certain their famous “Bottomless Mimosa” is what kept me going during the “toasty” trip to Fort Sumter.